dboddie-canonical-work/disgorged-docs/the-alsa-interface.rst

 Example
 -------

-The musical notation and composition application, `MuseScore <https://snapcraft.io/musescore>`__, is a good example of a snap that uses the ALSA interface.
+The musical notation and composition application, MuseScore_, is a good example of a snap that uses the ALSA interface.

 To connect a snap to the ALSA interface, run the following command: